 Q - You diligently watched films from the Golden Age of Hollywood during your youth.
 What characteristics did classic leading ladies have back then that first appealed to you?

 A - I think it was that they had mannered elements of both sexes.
 There was a very specific hard-boiled sort of glamour these women had that appealed to me, with their dark mouths clamped down on a cigarette and the very tailored severity of their silhouettes.
 They seemed to inhabit a strange intermediate space between the sexes.
 They were in charge and that was very important to me because I identified with them somehow, but I was always afraid of everything.
 I think all this stuff sort of occurred to me intuitively, because as a kid who was literally tortured for being gay I just felt oddly validated when I saw a woman who intimidated all the guys.
 It’s complicated, but that’s the long and short of it.

 Q - Which of these characteristics are most common in the women you paint?

-A - The most common feature is the confrontational aspect of them.
-They started out being very angry.
-My first series, Virago, was all black widows, women who had killed their husbands and seemed to be forming a dominating matriarchy.
-There were some very deep-seated feelings about men in there that I was working through.
+A - Probably that they're all more or less confrontational.
+They started out being very pinched, tight-lipped and angry.
+My first series, Virago, was all black widows, women who had more or less terminated all the men around them and forming a weird matriarchy.
+There were some very deep-seated feelings about men in there that just surfaced inadvertently.
 My first few shows were kind of like the last scene in Carrie.
 Just burning everything down.
-The male element that humiliated me was going to pay.
-My girls have softened over the years I guess, but I suppose more often than not they are still trying to instigate a staring contest with the viewer.
+I think in a very loose, subconscious way those early paintings were about the male element that humiliated me for being a fag.
+Everyone with a penis was going to pay. (laughs) My girls have softened over the years I guess, but I suppose more often than not they are still trying to instigate a staring contest with the viewer.
 There’s something that wants to be acknowledged and revered.

 Q - When you paint a female character, do you imagine larger narratives going on or what she might be thinking at that moment?